 Prepaid phone plan: Customers pay the phone plan in advance without signing a long-term contract.

-If you type in “cheapest phone plan” into a search engine, you’re going to be hit with a mix of articles like this one, but more importantly, you’re going to see a lot of claims – “easy”, “affordable”, “best”, “what you deserve.”
+If you type in “ cheapest phone plan” into a search engine to compare different phone plans, you’re going to be hit with a mix of articles like this one, but more importantly, you’re going to see a lot of claims – “easy”, “affordable”, “best”, “what you deserve.”
 Finding what actually works for you in a sea of “cheapest” is overwhelming.
-So let’s break down what you want to look out for.
+So let’s break down what you want to look out for to select the best phone plan for you:

 Data